 For each model in our primary analyses, we conducted 10,000 simulations.
 Our calculations were carried out with the assumptions that alternative hypotheses are true.
 For the simulations, we used the effect sizes and the sample sizes detailed above.
 In case the sample sizes were not matched between the comparison groups, to provide a conservative estimate, we used the sample size of the smaller group to calculate our estimations.
 The long-term rates of correct evidence were calculated as the proportion of iterations where strong evidence (BF > 10) was found for the existence of the effect.
 The long-term rates of misleading evidence were computed as the proportion of iterations where the evidence strongly supported the null hypothesis (BF < 10).

 We found that given that the alternative hypotheses are true, with the parameters detailed above, the model provides correct inference in 82% and inconclusive results in 18% of the simulations for H1 and H2, while we would make incorrect inferences only in less than 0.01% of the cases.
 Although our design is not optimized to reliably detect the null effect, we calculated the rate of misleading evidence also with the assumption that the null hypothesis is true for each of our hypotheses.
-The results showed the rates of misleading evidence were < 1% both of the hypotheses as well.
+The results showed the rates of misleading evidence were < 1% for both of the hypotheses.
 The analysis code of BFDA analysis is available at the OSF page of the project.

 Secondary analyses